 Our first-rate skills as criminal advocates enable us to provide robust representation for our clients in proceedings that may have serious ramifications for their professional reputations and careers.
 In addition, our vast experience in criminal, regulatory and public law means that we can provide continuity of representation in any related criminal proceedings (including the offence of misconduct in public office), inquests or inquiries or judicial review claims.

-Hugh Davies was named Professional Discipline Junior of the Year at the Chambers Bar Awards in 2009 and nominated again in 2010.
+Hugh Davies QC was Chambers & Partners Junior of the Year in 2009 and Silk of the Year in 2016.

 Our expertise in all aspects of alleged police misconduct is unparalleled.
 We represent police officers and police authorities in disciplinary, criminal, and public proceedings dealing with offences ranging from allegations of misconduct to corruption and manslaughter.

-We are particularly experienced in dealing with high-profile and sensitive cases and have appeared in nearly every significant inquest or public inquiry relating to the conduct of the police in the last twenty years, including the Victoria Climbié Inquiry, and inquests relating to the London bombings of 7 July 2005, Jean-Charles De Menezes, Ian Tomlinson, Mark Saunders, Roger Sylvester, Michael Powell, Colette Lynch, Paul Coker, and the inquest concerning the death of Raoul Moat.
+We are particularly experienced in dealing with high-profile and sensitive cases and have appeared in nearly every significant inquest or public inquiry relating to the conduct of the police in the last twenty years, including the Victoria Climbié Inquiry, the Undercover Policing Public Inquiry, and inquests relating to the terrorist attacks on Westminster Bridge and London Bridge in 2017, London bombings of 7 July 2005, Mark Duggan, Olaseni Lewis, Jean-Charles De Menezes, Ian Tomlinson, Mark Saunders, Roger Sylvester, Michael Powell, Colette Lynch, Paul Coker, David Emmanuel, Anthony Grainger and Raoul Moat.

 Our expertise extends to advising national representative bodies on matters of policy and practice.
-One of our members, Hugh Davies, is co-author of the leading practitioners” textbook exclusively dedicated to police discipline, entitled “Police Misconduct, Complaints, and Public Regulation” (OUP 2009).
+Hugh Davies QC, is co-author of the leading practitioners’ textbook exclusively dedicated to police discipline, entitled “Police Misconduct, Complaints, and Public Regulation” (OUP 2009).